Enki-y/Rust_Course/README.md

 This is my GitHub project.
 I published it directly from Visual Studio Code.

-And this is also a Rust course homework 3.
+And this is also a Rust course homework repo.